giocaizzi/surfingcrypto/docsrc/source/contents/bodytext.md

 - `ATHPlot` Distance from ATH plot

+- `PortfolioPlot` All plots related to the user portfolio.

+- `CalendarPlot` Calendar plot of a variable.

 [Go to full example.](../examples/reporting.ipynb)

-All plots inherits from the same base object `BaseFigure` that has useful methods for working with matplotlib figures.
+Most plots inherits from the same base object `BaseFigure` that has useful methods for working with matplotlib figures.

 #### Reporting useful information

-The `TS` class has some reporting methods associated, such as `report_percentage_diff` that produces a well structured string with formatting to be sent via telegram or read over the terminal.
+The `reporting.reporting` module is made of a set of methods, such as `report_percentage_diff`, that produce a well structured string with formatting to be easily read.

 ```
 **ADA**